 What will a claim against a former employer achieve?

-If you were injured whilst working for a former employer, you have a right to pursue a claim for compensation as long as you do so within 3 years of the date of the accident and believe that the accident was not your fault.
+If you were injured whilst working for a former employer, you have a right to pursue a work injury claim for compensation as long as you do so within 3 years of the date of the accident and believe that the accident was not your fault.
 There are many reasons that people seek compensation after an accident at work, including anger and frustration, but most commonly due to a loss of income during the months after the accident if they cannot work whilst recovering from the injuries sustained.

 Many people in the UK have doubts about claiming personal injury compensation after an accident.
 These doubts exist because of the negative myths and untruths that are commonly thrown around regarding the personal injury claims process and no win no fee.
 In accidents at work, people are also concerned that any claim they make could damage their employer and affect their colleagues and friends.
 But if it’s handled in the right way, this just isn’t the case.